MadCommy/HackTheBurgh/README.md

 # HackTheBurgh

+Hack The Burgh 2017 24 hour hackathon entry

-# Program that identifies the authenticity of twitter users using a 3 level neural net
+Program that attempts to detect twitter bots using 3 level neural nets.